hellocodeco/exist-api-docs/docs/guide/best_practices.md

 !!! note
     Don't run your script more often than you need to.
 Once an hour at most is enough for periodic updates.

+Of course, if you don't need data to be up-to-date throughout the day, or you don't have useful data until the end of the day, running your update *once a day* should be enough.

 If you're using the increment endpoints to react to events, then this rule may be broken, as you'll be making a call each time the event triggers it.

-Of course, if you don't need data to be up-to-date throughout the day, or you don't have useful data until the end of the day, running your update *once a day* should be enough.
+If you're sending totals for each day, you should probably sync yesterday's values regularly, as well as the current value for today, to ensure that you have the most up-to-date value for the full 24-hour period.

-We've had some folks making automated API calls to retrieve their data on every minute of every hour, and there's just no good reason for that.
+We've had some folks making automated API calls to update their data on every minute of every hour, and there's just no good reason for that.
 Please don't do it.